nasirnjs/k8s-cheat-sheet/k8s-cheat-sheet.md

-## Working with Namespaces in Kubernetes

-How many Namespaces exist on the system?.\
-`kubectl get namespace --no-headers | wc -l`

-Create Name Space dev-ns.\
-`kubectl create ns dev-ns`

-How many pods exist in dev-ns?.\
-`kubectl get pods --namespace=dev-ns`

-How to switch namespace in kubernetes.\
-`kubectl config set-context --current --namespace=dev-ns`

-Create deployment with dev-ns Namespace.\
-`kubectl create deployment redis-deploy --image=redis --replicas=2 -n=dev-ns`

-List all pods in all namespaces, with more details.\
-`kubectl get pods -o wide -n dev-ns`

-List all pods in all namespaces, with more details.\
-`kubectl get pods -o wide --all-namespaces`

 ## Kubernetes simple Nginx Pod

 **Step 1: Create a YAML file named nginx-pod.yaml for for declarative way to create a pod**